-Javier Fernández Fernández, President of the Principality of Asturias
+Adrián Barbón Rodríguez, President of the Principality of Asturias

 Ana Isabel Fernández Álvarez

-She has been advisor to the Spanish Stock Exchange Commission (2010-2014) and (alternating) member of the Council of the European Securities and Markets Authority (ESMA) (2012-2013) and the Financial Innovation Standing Committee (2012-2014).
-At the University of Oviedo, she has held the positions of Secretary of the University Board (1986-1991), Dean of the Faculty of Economics (1994-1998), Vice Rector for Postgraduate Studies and Certificate Courses (2000-2004) and Vice Rector for Research (2004-2005).
-She has supervised 12 PhD theses and has been editor of the Spanish journal Cuadernos de Economía y Dirección de la Empresa (CEDE).
-She has been director of the Banco Herrero Foundation (1997-2010) and currently sits on the Board of the Banco Sabadell Foundation.
+She is a member of the Board of Directors of Mapfre, S.A., and of the Madrid Stock Exchange (Grupo BME) and has been a member of the Board of the National Securities and Exchange Commission (2010-2014).
+At the University of Oviedo, she has held the positions of Secretary of the Advisory Social Council (1986-1991), Dean of the Faculty of Economic Sciences (1994-1998), Vice-Rector for Postgraduate and Certificate Studies (2000-2004) and Vice-Rector for Research (2004-2005).
+She has supervised twelve PhD theses and has been editor of the journal Cuadernos de Economía y Dirección de la Empresa (CEDE).
+She has been a member of the Board of the Banco Herrero Foundation (1997-2010) and currently sits on the Banco Sabadell Foundation’s Board of Trustees.
 She has published books and articles in prestigious journals in the field of corporate finance, corporate governance and banking and financial regulation.

 Banco Sabadell, José Oliu i Creus

 Chairman of Banco Sabadell since 1999, where he previously held the positions of technical secretary general (1986-1990), managing director of the subsidiary bank Sabadell Banca Privada (1989-1990) and chief executive director (1991-1999), he holds a PhD in Economics from the University of Minnesota (USA).